-PEST CONTROL ECO FRIENDLY – SWAGMAN ELECTRIC SPRAYER
+PEST CONTROL ECO FRIENDLY – SWAGMAN RECHARGEABLE GARDEN SPRAYER

 Wilson’s Pest Control is not about killing all insects it is important to ensure our ecosystem is protected and that we keep in mind that not all insects are bad.
 Many insects play an important part in our environment like bees that pollinate, the Stag beetle mulches up dead wood, and by munching on the old wood fibers conditions soil where it breaks decomposes giving our plants and vegetable good soil to grow in.

 Rodents like Rats and Mice, Cockroaches especially the German Cockroach would have to be the major pest insect that is one we really don’t believe adds any benefit and is known to spread diseases.

 In some European religious cultures the stag beetle, symbolizing the triumph of good over evil.
 Also known as oak-ox, thunder-beetle, billy witches in Croatian is known as Jelenjak Boziji Vol (holy bull).

 The Stag Beetle is a good bug that helps us in the garden and is a helping hand to us gardeners.
 Stag Beetles play a really important role in our gardens by consuming rotting leaves, decaying wood, and fallen fruit juices in orchards.

 Males do not have enough strength to bite, however, the female does have a bite they are not toxic.
 Stag Beetles are very popular as pets in Japan a lot like the rhinoceros beetles.

 The common Stag beetle lives a short life they hatch in summer and die in the autumn, with different species of Stag Beetles they can live up to 6 years or more dependent on the weather.